elygeo/coseis/doc/index.rst

 __ http://structure.harvard.edu/cvm-h/

-The primary interface is through a Python module which (for high-performance components) wraps Fortran parallelized with MPI.
+The primary interface is through a Python module which (for high-performance components) wraps Fortran parallelized with hybrid OpenMP and MPI.

 Coseis is written by `Geoffrey Ely`_ with contributions from Steven Day, Bernard Minster, Feng Wang, Zheqiang Shi, and Jun Zhou.
 It is licensed under